mtumilowicz/rust-rocket-workshop/README.txt

 1. debug vs Display
     * The #[derive(Debug)] attribute tells the compiler to generate some extra code that allows us to format the Arguments struct with {:?} in println!.
-1. collections
-    * Vec<T>, VecDeque<T>, LinkedList<T>, BinaryHeap<T>, HashMap<K, V>
-    * BTreeMap<K, V>, HashSet<T>, BTreeSet<T>
-        * BTreeMap - Sorted key-value table
-    * Vec
-        * a vector has three fields: the length, the capacity, and a pointer to a heap allocation where the elements are stored.
-        * All of a vector’s elements are stored in a contiguous, heap-allocated chunk of mem‐ ory.
-The capacity of a vector is the maximum number of elements that would fit in this chunk.
-Vec normally manages the capacity for you, automatically allocating a larger buffer and moving the elements into it when more space is needed.
-        * java: ConcurrentModificationException
-            fn main() {
-            let mut my_vec = vec![1, 3, 5, 7, 9];
-            for (index, &val) in my_vec.iter().enumerate() { // borrows a shared (non-mut) reference to the vector if val > 4 {
-            my_vec.remove(index); // error: can't borrow `my_vec` as mutable
-            }
-            }
-            println!("{:?}", my_vec);
-            }
-            The easiest fix here is to write: my_vec.retain(|&val| val <= 4);
-    * HashMap
-        * All keys, values, and cached hash codes are stored in a single heap-allocated table.
-          Adding entries eventually forces the HashMap to allocate a larger table and move all the data into it.
-        * let record = student_map.entry(name.to_string()).or_insert_with(Student::new);
-        * map.entry(key).or_insert(value)
-            * returns a mut reference to the new or existing value let mut vote_counts: HashMap<String, usize> = HashMap::new();
-            for name in ballots {
-            let count = vote_counts.entry(name).or_insert(0);
-            *count += 1;
-            }
-        * map.entry(key).and_modify(closure)
-            let mut word_frequency: HashMap<&str, u32> = HashMap::new();
-            for c in text.split_whitespace() {
-            word_frequency.entry(c)
-            .and_modify(|count| *count += 1)
-            .or_insert(1);
-            }
-        * Map Iteration
-            • Iterating by value (for (k, v) in map) produces (K, V) pairs.
-This consumes the map.
-            • Iterating over a shared reference (for (k, v) in &map) produces (&K, &V) pairs.
-            • Iterating over a mut reference (for (k, v) in &mut map) produces (&K, &mut
-            V) pairs.
-(Again, there’s no way to get mut access to keys stored in a map, because the entries are organized by their keys.)
-    * BTree
-        * The Rust standard library uses B-trees rather than balanced binary trees because B- trees are faster on modern hardware.
-A binary tree may use fewer comparisons per

-          search than a B-tree, but searching a B-tree has better locality—that is, the memory accesses are grouped together rather than scattered across the whole heap.
-This makes CPU cache misses rarer.
-It’s a significant speed boost.
-    * Rust uses moves to avoid deep-copying values.
-That’s why the method Vec<T>::push(item) takes its argument by value, not by reference.
-      * The value is moved into the vector.
-    * A Vec<T> consists of three values: a pointer to the heap-allocated buffer for the ele‐ ments, which is created and owned by the Vec<T>; the number of elements that buffer has the capacity to store; and the number it actually contains now (in other words, its length).
-        * When the buffer has reached its capacity, adding another element to the vec‐ tor entails allocating a larger buffer, copying the present contents into it, updating the vector’s pointer and capacity to describe the new buffer, and finally freeing the old one.
-        * popping a value from a Vec<T> returns an Option<T>: None if the vector was already empty, or Some(v) if its last element had been v:
-    * Slices
-        * A slice, written [T] without specifying the length, is a region of an array or vector.
-        * A reference to a slice is a fat pointer: a two-word value comprising a pointer to the slice’s first element, and the number of elements in the slice.
-        * a reference
-          to a slice is a non-owning pointer to a range of consecutive values in memory.
-        * fn print(n: &[f64]) { // you can apply it to either a vector or an array, print(&a); // works on arrays
-            print(&v); // works on vectors
-        * shown.
-In fact, many methods you might think of as belonging to vectors or arrays are methods defined on slices: for example, the sort and reverse methods, which sort or reverse a sequence of elements in place, are actually methods on the slice type [T].
-    * HashMap
-        * for (artist, works) in table
-        * In particular, HashMap is not Copy—it can’t be, since it owns a dynamically allocated table.
-        * Iterating over a
-          shared reference to a HashMap is defined to produce shared references to each entry’s key and value: artist has changed from a String to a &String, and works from a Vec<String> to a &Vec<String>.
 1. attributes
     * You
       can disable the warning by adding an #[allow] attribute on the type: